PYRAMID for avionics and mission systems (Phase 1): Competition Document

 A: Both fit within scope of PYRAMID components and responsibilities.
 Please refer to the PYRAMID reference architecture to check if your projects are in scope of the competition.

 Q: Is there interest in funding PYRAMID simulation environments?
-Are PYRAMID including “offboard and unmanned” systems as part of mission systems
+Are PYRAMID including “offboard and unmanned” systems as part of mission systems?

-A: When we developed PYRAMID, one thing we recognised was that ideally you would have the same software as used in synthetic environments, and kept part of reuse strategy.
+A: When we developed PYRAMID, one thing we recognised was that ideally you would have the same software as used in synthetic environments, and kept part of the reuse strategy.
 So in defining components we did consider not just all the platforms, but also how it could be used as mission planning, and ground support systems.
 So where it aligns with the functional bounds of a system then we would welcome proposals for that.
 The same would be true for mission planning systems.

 Q: Would a bid furthering the development of an existing trial deployment be of interest?